Foods That Help Toddlers Sleep Through the Night

 Milk: An article on Healthline shares some different food and drink options that could improve sleep.
 First on their list is milk.
 Research supports that a warm glass of milk before bed improves sleep.
 Milk contains tryptophan and melatonin; tryptophan promotes relaxation and causes a child to fall asleep faster, and melatonin regulates the sleep/wake cycle.
 If your toddler doesn’t like milk, cheese, yogurt, or other dairy products are also a good choice for a bedtime snack.

-Bananas: Another article titled Being Mindful Of Your Toddler's Diet Can Do Wonders For Bedtime includes some toddler approved snacks to promote sleep, such as bananas.
+Bananas: Another article titled Being Mindful Of Your Toddler's Diet Can Do Wonders For Bedtime includes some mom-approved foods that make toddlers sleepy, such as bananas.
 Bananas also contain tryptophan, as well vitamin B6, magnesium, potassium, and complex carbohydrates.
 Potassium is a natural muscle relaxer and carbs produce serotonin, which makes you feel calm and drowsy.
 Slice up a banana and add it to your toddler’s oatmeal, a smoothie, or serve it whole.
 Bananas are also filling and will keep your little darling full for longer.

 Cherries: Who doesn’t love cherries??
 According to Cleveland Clinic, dark, sweet, and tart cherries contain the highest levels of melatonin.
 They are also full of vitamin A, vitamin C, antioxidants, and magnesium.
 Try cherries in different forms, such as fresh, frozen, dried, or juiced.
 Beware of cherry pits and choose cherry juice without added sugar.